Edge-AI Audio Analysis

 Why this one

 It sits at the intersection of two things I already work in: real-time audio on embedded targets, and deploying ML to constrained hardware.
-My published work took a quantized model (MobileNetV2, TFLite) onto an STM32 for industrial anomaly detection — this project carries that same edge-AI discipline into the audio domain.

 Planned goals